History of Carlos Correa in Timeline

 Carlos Correa

-Carlos Correa is a Puerto Rican professional baseball shortstop currently playing for the Minnesota Twins in MLB.
-He was drafted first overall by the Houston Astros in the 2012 MLB draft and played for them before joining the Twins.
-Correa is a prominent figure in Major League Baseball.
+Carlos Correa is a professional baseball shortstop currently playing for the Minnesota Twins in MLB.
+He was drafted first overall by the Houston Astros in 2012 and has also played for them.
+Correa is from Puerto Rico.

-On July 5, 2015, Carlos Correa became the first player since 1914 to record five games with a minimum of three hits and a home run in 25 plate appearances since his debut.
+On July 5, 2015, Carlos Correa became the first player since 1914 to record five games with a minimum of three hits and a home run in 25 plate appearances since his debut, marking a historic achievement.

-In 1991, Jeff Bagwell won the Rookie of the Year award.
+In 1991, Jeff Bagwell won the Rookie of the Year Award.
+It would take until 2015, when Carlos Correa won the award, for another Astro to win the award.

 1993: MLB Expansion

-On September 22, 1994, Carlos Javier Correa Oppenheimer Jr. was born.
+On September 22, 1994, Carlos Javier Correa Oppenheimer Jr. was born in Puerto Rico.
 He would later become a professional baseball shortstop.

 Others born on this day/year

-In 1998, Hurricane Georges caused heavy damage to Carlos Correa's family home, which forced his father to take on odd jobs while continuing to train him.
+In 1998, Hurricane Georges caused significant damage to Carlos Correa's family home in Barrio Velázquez, Puerto Rico, leading his father to take on multiple jobs while continuing to train him.

 2010: Perfect Game BCS Finals and WWBA PG Underclassman World Championships Participation

-In 2010, Carlos Correa participated in the Perfect Game BCS Finals and the WWBA PG Underclassman World Championships.
+In 2010, Carlos Correa participated in the Perfect Game BCS Finals and the WWBA PG Underclassman World Championships, showcasing his talent early in his baseball career.

-In 2011, Carlos Correa appeared at the PG BCS Under-18 Finals and East Coast Professional Showcase.
-He also participated in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year, and closed the year with an appearance in the PG WBAA World Championships.
+In 2011, Carlos Correa appeared at the PG BCS Under-18 Finals and East Coast Professional Showcase, and his performance at the PG World and National Showcases earned him a spot in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year.

-On June 4, 2012, Carlos Correa was selected as the first overall pick in the MLB draft by the Houston Astros, becoming the highest-selected player drafted directly from a Puerto Rican high school and the first Puerto Rican and Latin American-born player to achieve this.
+On June 4, 2012, the Houston Astros selected Carlos Correa as the first overall pick in the MLB draft.
+He became the highest-selected player drafted directly from a Puerto Rican high school and the first Puerto Rican and Latin American-born player to be the first overall selection in the MLB Draft.

-On June 7, 2012, Carlos Correa signed with the Houston Astros, agreeing to a $4.8 million signing bonus and initially choosing to wear number 12 in honor of Roberto Alomar.
+On June 7, 2012, Carlos Correa signed with the Houston Astros, agreeing to a $4.8 million signing bonus.

 2012: MVP in the Víctor Pellot Excellence Tournament

-In 2012, Carlos Correa was selected as the MVP in the Víctor Pellot Excellence Tournament, after an extraordinary performance.
-At the 2012 PG World Showcase, he set a PG record with a 97-miles per hour throw across the infield.
+In 2012, Carlos Correa was selected as the MVP in the Víctor Pellot Excellence Tournament, owing to an extraordinary performance as a shortstop, including a two-home run game.

-In 2012, Carlos Correa was selected first overall by the Houston Astros in the MLB draft.
+In 2012, Carlos Correa was selected first overall in the MLB draft by the Houston Astros, marking a significant milestone in his early career.

-2012: Projected as a Top-Ten MLB Draft Pick
+2012: Projected as a Top-Ten Pick in the MLB Draft

-In 2012, despite being the youngest high-profile player, 17-year-old Carlos Correa was projected as a top-ten pick in the Major League Baseball draft by major sources like Sports Illustrated and ESPN.
+Leading up to the 2012 Major League Baseball draft, the 17-year-old Carlos Correa was projected as a top-ten pick by sources such as Sports Illustrated and ESPN.

-In 2013, Carlos Correa began the season with the Quad City River Bandits of the Class A Midwest League.
+Carlos Correa opened the 2013 season with the Quad City River Bandits of the Class A Midwest League, marking his progress in the minor leagues.

 2013: All-Star Futures Game Selection

-In 2013, Carlos Correa was selected as the team's Player of the Month and became the youngest player selected to play in the 2013 Midwest League All-Star Game.
-He became the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.
+In 2013, Carlos Correa was selected as the team's Player of the Month, became the youngest player selected to play in the 2013 Midwest League All-Star Game, and became the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.

-On January 14, 2014, Carlos Correa was invited to spring training by the Astros as a non-roster player.
+On January 14, 2014, the Houston Astros invited Carlos Correa to spring training as a non-roster player, signaling their continued investment in his development.

-On June 8, 2015, Carlos Correa was promoted to the major leagues by the Houston Astros, debuting in a game against the Chicago White Sox.
+On June 8, 2015, Carlos Correa was promoted to the major leagues by the Houston Astros and debuted in a game against the Chicago White Sox.

 October 12, 2015: Youngest Shortstop to Hit Playoff Home Run

-On October 12, 2015, Carlos Correa became the youngest shortstop to hit a home run in playoff competition, and the second youngest player to record a postseason multi-homer game.
+On October 12, 2015, Carlos Correa became the youngest shortstop to hit a home run in playoff competition, solidifying his status as a rising star.

 November 16, 2015: AL Rookie of the Year Award